The juror who backed Trump and other Georgia grand jury takeaways

 Those votes took place back in December 2022, but the details had remained sealed until now.

-Here are some of the key takeaways from the report so far:
+Here are three key takeaways from the report:

-A close call for Graham
+1. It was a close call for three senators

 South Carolina Senator Lindsey Graham, as well as former Georgia Senators David Perdue and Kelly Loeffler, may have narrowly avoided being indicted by Fulton County District Attorney Fani Willis.In one of the most noteworthy revelations in the court document, the grand jury voted to recommend indictments for the three senators.
 They had not been included when Ms Willis unveiled her sprawling racketeering charges against 19 individuals including Mr Trump in August.

 The recommendations to indict were close votes - narrowly over the minimum of 12 out of 21 jurors necessary for approval.
 That may have factored into a decision by the Atlanta district attorney not to move forward with charges against the senators.
 What is certain, however, is that an already highly politically charged case involving several former government officials could have come close to including a current senator and two Georgia politicians who still harbour aspirations for future office.
 Mr Graham said he was surprised by the jury's recommendation, insisting that his intervention in Georgia had been consistent with his role as a senator and chairman of the senate judiciary committee.

-A lone holdout against Trump indictment
+2. There was a lone holdout against Trump indictment

 Each time the Atlanta grand jury investigating the alleged conspiracy voted to decide whether to recommend indicting former President Donald Trump, one person said no.In votes on the legality of Mr Trump's phone call pressuring Georgia Secretary of State Brad Raffensperger, on his contacts with other Georgia officials and on his national efforts to overturn the presidential election, there was always a lone holdout - and, in some instances, several abstentions.That made little difference in the outcome of the grand jury deliberations, where only 12 of the participating jurors needed to agree to approve an indictment recommendation.
 In a criminal trial, however, the jury will have to be unanimous to get a guilty verdict.